-We have experienced, and may in the future experience, significant fluctuations in our quarterly operating results caused by a variety of factors.
-These factors include but are not limited to:
+We may in the future experience significant fluctuations in our quarterly operating results attributable to a variety of factors.
+Such factors include but are not limited to:

 - Changes in demand for our products;

 - Introduction, enhancement or announcement of products by us or our competitors;

 - Market acceptance of our new products;

 - The growth rates of certain market segments in which we compete;

 - Size, timing and shipment terms of significant orders;

-- · Difficulties with our technical programs;
+- Difficulties with our technical programs;

 - Budgeting cycles of customers;

 - Mix of distribution channels;

 - Mix of products and services sold;

 - Mix of domestic and international revenues;

 - Fluctuations in currency exchange rates;

 - Changes in the level of operating expenses;

 - Changes in our sales incentive plans;

 - Changes in tax laws in the jurisdictions in which we conduct business;

 - Inventory obsolescence;

 - Accrual of contract losses;

 - Fluctuations in oil and utility costs;

-- Completion or announcement of acquisitions by us; and
+- Completion or announcement of acquisitions; and

 - General economic conditions in regions in which we conduct business.